 One of the best-rated cooking apps is Dinner Spinner, which helps you search for recipes online based on the ingredients that you already have in your kitchen.
 Save time, avoid wasting food, do more efficient grocery shopping, and enjoy healthier, more delicious meals all with this one app.

 If you don’t have this on your phone yet, you should really check it out.
-Amazon Price Check lets you easily compare prices of almost any item you find at a retail store with the price of the item on Amazon.
+Amazon Price Check lets you easily compare the prices of almost any item you find at a retail store with the price of the item on Amazon.
 You can often find the best deals this way.
-Here is a great article on other top shopping apps that can help you save money on everything from clothes to restaurant meals.

 Mobile apps have transformed the way people communicate, eat, travel and shop.
 I hope these ideas can be useful to you in living a healthier, happier life.